2012 United States House of Representatives elections in Pennsylvania: District 15

-Pennsylvania's 15th congressional district is located in eastern Pennsylvania and stretches from the suburbs east of Harrisburg to communities east of Allentown to the New Jersey border.
+The 15th district is located in eastern Pennsylvania and stretches from the suburbs east of Harrisburg to communities east of Allentown to the New Jersey border.
 Counties located in the district include all of Lehigh County and parts of Berks County, Dauphin County, Lebanon County, and Northampton County.
-It's been represented by Republican Charlie Dent since 2005.
+It had been represented by Republican Charlie Dent since 2005.
 He ran for re-election.